open-telemetry/opentelemetry-collector-contrib/extension/basicauthextension/README.md

 - `htpasswd.file`:  The path to the htpasswd file.
 - `htpasswd.inline`: The htpasswd file inline content.
+- `client_auth.username`: Username to use for client authentication.
-- `client_auth`: Single username password combination in the form of `username:password` for client authentication.
+- `client_auth.password`: Password to use for client authentication.

 To configure the extension as a server authenticator, either one of `htpasswd.file` or `htpasswd.inline` has to be set.
 If both are configured, `htpasswd.inline` credentials take precedence.